LeetLLM

 • 70 billion parameters x 20 tokens per parameter = 1.4 trillion tokens

 That's roughly the entire text content of millions of books, web pages, and code repositories combined.
-It gives you a sense of why the pipeline needs industrial scale.
+That scale explains why the pipeline needs industrial machinery.

 Raw token counts are misleading.
 A smaller corpus of textbook-quality tokens can beat a much larger pile of noisy crawl text.
 Scaling data only helps when the extra tokens still add real information.